weo3dev/vue-vite-ts-sb/README.md

 You can write stories with JavaScript or Typescript alike as both your dev server and storybook server allow it.
 Start writing stories with [this introduction](https://storybook.js.org/docs/react/writing-stories/introduction)

-## Add translations to locales files

-Translations are ready to go with [vue-i18](https://vue-i18n.intlify.dev/) Add your files to `/locales` and are you are set.

 ## ESLint

 Change your config at `.eslintrc.js`